awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.Tuning.concepts.md

 The buffer pool is structured as a linked list of pages\.
 A *page* can hold multiple rows\.
 Aurora MySQL uses a least recently used \(LRU\) algorithm to age pages out of the pool\.

-In memory, part of the buffer pool is occupied by the change buffer\.
-The *change buffer* caches changes to secondary index pages when they aren't in the buffer pool\.
-When subsequent read operations load the pages into the buffer pool, Aurora MySQL merges the buffered changes into the pages\.

-For more information, see [Buffer Pool](https://dev.mysql.com/doc/refman/8.0/en/innodb-buffer-pool.html) and [Change Buffer](https://dev.mysql.com/doc/refman/8.0/en/innodb-change-buffer.html) in the *MySQL Reference Manual*\.
+For more information, see [Buffer Pool](https://dev.mysql.com/doc/refman/8.0/en/innodb-buffer-pool.html) in the *MySQL Reference Manual*\.

-### Log buffer<a name="AuroraMySQL.Managing.Tuning.concepts.memory.log-buffer"></a>

-The *log buffer* holds redo data that Aurora MySQL periodically writes to disk\.
-A large log buffer enables large transactions to run without writing to disk\.
-If transactions use data manipulation language \(DML\) to change large numbers of rows, increasing the size of the log buffer decreases disk I/O\.

 ## Aurora MySQL processes<a name="AuroraMySQL.Managing.Tuning.concepts.processes"></a>